Happy Monday! :)

 Once these storms move out, the Thanksgiving Holiday weekend looks very cold in the East and Hot for the Rocky Mountains but pretty dry for most of us.
 The Southeast is the really cold spot with the weekend period the 2nd coldest in 30 years!

 We hope you have a great week!
-Follow us on Facebook and Twitter for daily updates.
+Follow us on Facebook

 -Capt Kirk out.